GluuFederation/flex/admin-ui/docs/config-api.md

 <script src="/admin/env-config.js"></script>
 ```

 `env-config.js` sets `window.configApiBaseUrl` (and a few sibling globals) before the main app bundle runs.
 The same `dist/` bundle is used in every environment.
 Only this one script differs.
-See [build-deploy.md](./build-deploy.md#runtime-env-injection) for who provides the file in each environment (installer, Jenkins, Vite dev plugin) and why a dev 404 on it is harmless.
+See [build-deploy.md](./build-deploy.md#runtime-env-injection) for who provides the file in each environment (installer, CI, Vite dev server) and why a dev 404 on it is harmless.

 ## Audit logging